vmgwembere/p5-ecommerce/README.md

 ## Testing

-Used Travis automated testing which kept failing so resulted to manual testing by creating a user and going through all the functionality of the website.
+manual testing by creating a user and going through all the functionality of the website.
 I also tested the website on different screen sizes.

 ## Deployment